Consul (representative): Honorary consul

-The United States of America limits who it will recognise as honorary consuls and grants only some limited rights.
+The United States of America limits whom it will recognise as honorary consuls and grants only some limited rights.
 In some cases "accused terror financiers, arms traffickers and drug runners" have misused their position as honorary consuls.

 Despite their other roles, honorary consular officers (in the widest use of the term) in some instances also have responsibility for the welfare of citizens of the appointing country within their bailiwick.
 For example, the Embassy of Finland states that the tasks of Finland's Honorary Consulate include monitoring the rights of Finns and permanent residents of Finland residing in the area in which the consulate is located, providing advice and guidance for distressed Finnish citizens and permanent residents traveling abroad to that area, and assisting them in their contacts with local authorities or the nearest Finnish embassy or consulate.
 Certain types of notarized certificates can be acquired through an honorary consul.
 Together with diplomatic missions, an honorary consul promotes economic and cultural relations between Finland and the country in question and takes part in strengthening Finland's image abroad.
 An honorary consul can advise Finnish companies, for instance, in obtaining information about local business culture and in finding cooperation partners.
+Over the years, Honorary Consulates have assumed growing importance particularly for Low and Middle Income Countries and for countries looking at cutting costs and has emerged as a powerful diplomatic pillar of strength.